Sausage Pasta Bake – Spicy and Creamy

 There aren’t many things more comforting in life than a big dish of bubbling baked pasta (pasta al forno).
 This version is made with Italian sausages to amp up the flavour and a creamy and slightly spicy tomato sauce.

-I've been making this sausage pasta bake for as long as I can remember and it never fails to hit the spot.
-Better yet it's super easy to whip up on a busy weeknight and is budget-friendly too.
+I’ve been making this sausage pasta bake for as long as I can remember, and it never fails to hit the spot.
+Better yet, it’s super easy to whip up on a busy weeknight and is budget-friendly too.
 You can even make it meat-free (see the tips section below).

-• Sausages - I use Italian sausages because they are so full of flavour often made with red wine and herbs.
+• Sausages – I use Italian sausages because they are so full of flavour often made with red wine and herbs.
+Use any sausages you love just make sure they are good quality, 95% pork or higher if possible.

 • Mascarpone – I love adding a touch of mascarpone for a beautiful creamy sauce.
 You can also add a splash of heavy cream or even ricotta instead.

 Bring a salted pot of water to a boil and cook the pasta roughly 3 minutes under-cooked (it will then be cooked in the oven).
-Important: reserve ½ cup of pasta water for the sauce.
+Important: Reserve 1/2 cup of pasta water for the sauce.

 Squeeze the sausage meat out of the skin and brown it in a pan (no need for added olive oil).
 Once browned add the chopped garlic, red pepper flakes and oregano (photos 1-3).